JuliaPolyhedra/CDDLib.jl/README.md

 | [![Build Status][build-img]][build-url] | [![DOI][zenodo-img]][zenodo-url] |
 | [![Codecov branch][codecov-img]][codecov-url] | |

 CDDLib is a wrapper for [cdd](https://www.inf.ethz.ch/personal/fukudak/cdd_home/).

-This module can either be used in a "lower level" using the API of cdd or using the higher level interface of [Polyhedra](https://github.com/JuliaPolyhedra/Polyhedra.jl).
-CDDLib also includes the linear programming solver `CDDLib.Optimizer` which can be used by [JuMP](https://github.com/JuliaOpt/JuMP.jl) through [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl).
+This package can either be used in a "lower level" using the API of cdd or using the higher level interface of [Polyhedra](https://github.com/JuliaPolyhedra/Polyhedra.jl).

-Building the package will download binaries of [`cddlib`](https://github.com/cddlib/cddlib) that are compiled by [cddlibBuilder](https://github.com/JuliaPolyhedra/cddlibBuilder/).
+## Problem description

 As written in the [README of cddlib](ftp://ftp.ifor.math.ethz.ch/pub/fukuda/cdd/README.libcdd):

 > The C-library  cddlib is a C implementation of the Double Description
 > Method of Motzkin et al. for generating all vertices (i.e. extreme points)
 > and extreme rays of a general convex polyhedron in R^d given by a system